 Stand Out and Get Noticed

-Periodically I’ll land on a website that lists 25 specialties.
-That tells me this entrepreneur’s a generalist and reluctant to choose a single area of focus.
+Periodically I’ll land on an accounting website that lists 25 specialties.
+That tells me this accounting professional’s a generalist and reluctant to choose a single area of focus.

 Research the Market